-The 'June gap' is as strange phenomon which appears to occur in the UK but not in all countries.
-This term refers to a period when there is a sudden reduction in the amount of pollen and nectar around to feed honeybees (and, presumably, other bee types too but no-one is monitoring their honey flow and brood production quite so closely).
-This is an issue because in May the hives reach their maximum brood numbers and then face a reduction in food supply which might cause them to stop laying and certainly reduce honey production.
-The pattern is as follows:
+The 'June gap' is as strange phenomon which appears to occur in the UK and some other countries.
+This term refers to a period when there is a sudden reduction in the amount of pollen and nectar around to feed honeybees (and, presumably, other bee types too but much harder to monitor their food intake and brood production quite so closely).
+This is an problem for bees because in May, the colonies of many bee species are growing rapidly.
+Honey bees will be reaching peak colony size and bumblebees will have thier workers out in force.
+The flowering times of plants follow the following pattern:

 - During spring: in addition to many early flowering herbaceous species flowering there are vast volumes of pollen and nectar produced from trees and hedges.
 To put this into perspective a single mature lime of willow tree will yield the same amount of bee food as an acre of wildflower meadow.